NOTICE TO BLOOD DONORS

 Our Commitment to Your Privacy

-At Canadian Blood Services we are committed to protecting the privacy and security of our donors’ personal information.
+At Canadian Blood Services we are committed to protecting the privacy and security of personal information in our custody.
 We do so by following relevant laws and best practices.

 What is Personal Information?